 Add threat lookups to a data table

 Threat lookup fields can be included in data tables in the same way as uploaded and query lookups.
-See Add lookup values to a data table for more information.
+See Add lookup values to your query for more information.

 - Go to Data search and access the required data table.